Skip to main content

 Destinations and expedition capability

-- Seabourn runs two purpose-built expedition ships (Venture, Pursuit) with submarines and Zodiacs — smaller program than Silversea's but genuine expedition capability.
+• Seabourn runs two purpose-built expedition ships (Venture, Pursuit) with submarines and Zodiacs — smaller program than Silversea's, yet solid expedition capability.

-- Oceania is also classic-ocean, and famous for port-rich, longer sailings — 10-to-24-night Mediterranean and Asia itineraries where the appeal is the destinations, not the ship.
+• Oceania is also classic-ocean, and famous for port-rich, longer sailings — 10-to-24-night Mediterranean and Asia itineraries.The appeal is the destinations, not the ship.

 Quick-pick guide

-- Pick Regent if you want the most literal all-inclusive at sea, a generous slate of included shore excursions in every port, and the option to add Regent Air at preferred rates for a seamless door-to-ship experience on a long classic itinerary.
+• Pick Regent if you want the most all-inclusive at sea, a generous number of included shore excursions in every port, and the option to add Regent Air at preferred rates for a seamless door-to-ship experience on a long classic itinerary.

-- Pick Oceania if the food is the reason you're going, if you want a port-rich longer sailing, or if you want a lower entry price and don't mind adding excursions and premium drinks à la carte.
+• Pick Oceania if the cuisine is important to you, if you want a port-rich longer sailing, or if you want a lower entry price and don't mind adding excursions and premium drinks à la carte.

-Most clients who sail one of these four eventually sail another — a specific itinerary usually pulls them across.
-If you'd like, I'll price the sailing you're considering on two lines side by side, with matching air and excursions, so you can compare like for like.
+Most clients who sail one of these four eventually sail another.
+If you prefer, I'll price the sailing you're considering on two lines side by side, with matching air and excursions, so you can compare like for like.

 Fares, inclusions, and ship deployments change.
 Details are accurate as of July 2026 and should be confirmed at the time of booking.